theonejonahgold/wat-zegt-deze-brief/README.md

 ### Design rationale

-A rationale, by the entire team, consiting the following:
+A rationale, by the entire team, consisting the following:

 - Debriefing
 - Problem definition
 - The final solution
-- Code explanation
+- Code explanations

 ### Product biography